bign8/bign8.github.io/_drafts/gps-backed-ntp.md

 ```

 ### Fixing checksum
-After running that through the freenmea.net/decoder, I knew we had the date part working!
-On to fixing the checksum so GPSD wouldn't just discard the line.
-In this case, after reading through some docs, turns out the checksum is a bytewise xor of all the characters between the `$` and the `*` characters of the sentence, and output as an uppercase-hex encoded number.
+After running that through the [freenmea.net/decoder](http://freenmea.net/decoder), I knew we had the date part working!
+On to fixing the checksum so GPSD wouldn't discard the line.
+The checksum is a byte-wise xor of all the characters between the `$` and the `*` characters of the sentence, and output as an uppercase-hex encoded number.

 ```python
         # Recompute checksum